egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 ## SSH Client Compatibility

-Outside of OpenSSH there are few, if any, clients that support certificate based authentication.
+Not many non-OpenSSH clients support certificate-based authentication.

 While OpenSSH runs on most common and uncommon operating systems, there will always be other clients out there.
 Such example is the ever popular Putty for Windows, which does not support certificate authentication, yet.
-Also, many commercial applications with ssh support do not support certificate authentication – An example is Nexpose by Rapid7.
+Also, many commercial applications with SSH support do not support certificate authentication – An example is Nexpose by Rapid7.

-As a result, some environments may be hard, if not impossible, to enforce only certificate based authentication.
+As a result, some environments are harsh, if not impossible, to enforce certificate-based authentication and nothing else.

 # CA Key Management

 ## CA Key Security

 Centralizing the management of keys simplifies management of authentication.
-Unfortunately it also simplifies the attack-surface.
-An attacker only needs to gain access to the CA keys to gain full access to the network.
+Centralizing also simplifies the attack-surface.
+An attacker needs one vector to gain access to the CA keys to gain full access to the network.

-As a result, it’s critical that the CA keys be managed under high-security.
-If possible have them stored where they cannot have network access, and always, always, ensure they are encrypted.
+As a result, it’s critical that the CA keys gets managed under high-security.
+If possible have them stored where they cannot have network access, and always ensure they get encrypted.

 Root CA for SSH